 Yes, but you cannot do it yourself.
 Please have your recommender email the Letter of Recommendation to me at email@example.com and I will swap the updated letter for the old letter in your application file.
 Have them include applicant’s name and project title in the email.

-The money will be sent to the university in two payments, and the university should then distribute it to the Fellow.
+The money will be sent to the university, and the university will distribute it to the Fellow.
 How the university disperses it is up to the university.
 Some schools disperse it to the student the same way they pay GSAs and probably start at the beginning of the Fall Term.
-The physical check probably will not actually get to the school until late July, so this works out well.
-Then, some schools just put the money in the student’s account and the student can with draw it out as they want.
+The physical check probably will not actually get to the school until July.